 This temple houses the largest sculpture of the demon king Veerabhadra.
 Moreover, much of the temple stands on a low rocky hill called Kurmasailam.
 The word ‘Kurmasailam‘ translates to tortoise hill in the Telugu language.

-It is a tourist attraction for the visitors as it is located to the southeast to the Chandikesvara Temple and just stands near the main road to Hampi.
-It is also well known as the Mudduviranna Temple according to the inscription.
-One of the pillar in Lepakshi Temple is known as the Aakaasa Sthambha (Hanging Column).
+One of the pillars n Lepakshi Temple is popular as the Aakaasa Sthambha (Hanging Column).
 This pillar does not rest on the ground fully.
-During the British era, a British engineer tried to move it in order to uncover the secret of its support but all his efforts were in vain.
-Also, the pillar got dislodged from its original position.
+During the British era, a British engineer’s labour in trying to move it were in vain.
+However, doing so made the pillar dislodge from its original position.

 Lepakshi Temple History

-- However, there were many other additions that were made during the reign of Achyutaraya but there is no specific record that tells about these additional constructions.
-The shrine of Veerabhadra acted as the nucleus and there were various structures added around it.
-The presence of the Uddana Veerabhadra Temple in Hampi points towards the fact that during the Vijayanagara days the people of Hampi used to worship the Gods in their ferocious forms as well.
-In fact, the ruins of Hampi provide plenty of evidence about the existence of this cult.
+- Also, the presence of the Uddana Veerabhadra Temple in Hampi provides evidence that claims that during Vijayanagar days the people of Hampi worshipped the Gods in their ferocious forms as well.
+In fact, the ruins of Hampi points towards the existence of this cult.

 Rules to follow in Lepakshi Temple

 - While visiting the Lepakshi temple, do not forget to wear decent clothes.
 And do not carry leather bags or belts, etc. However, temple authorities permit photography inside this temple so one must carry their camera.